CSS-challenges/challenge-2-solution/README.md

 For screens of 1300px and bigger, user should see four columns.
 This means, that there will be three gaps (three empty spaces between the four columns).
 So:
-- The card should be 25% of the space minus the gap * 3 spaces, to distribute between 4 columns
+- The card should be 25% of the space minus the gap * 3 spaces, to distribute among 4 columns

 <details>
 <summary>Check for the solution</summary>